Federal Motor Carrier Safety Administration (FMCSA)

 49 CFR Part 382 is the FMCSA controlled substances and alcohol use and testing regulation.
 Commercial trucks and bus drivers are subject to DOT drug and alcohol testing under this regulation as well as 49 CFR Part 40.
 The summary highlights of FMCSA 49 CFR Part 382 include:

 Covered employee: A person who operates (i.e., drives) a Commercial Motor Vehicle (CMV) with a gross vehicle weight rating (gvwr) of 26,001 or more pounds; or is designed to transport 16 or more occupants (to include the driver); or is of any size and is used in the transport of hazardous materials that require the vehicle to be placarded.
+View the short video to the right to determine who is covered.

 Types of tests for drugs: Pre-employment, random, reasonable suspicion, post-accident, return- to-duty, and follow-up.